Must-See In Chiang Mai, Thailand

 Hours – 4:30pm-10pm

-This weekly event hosts the city’s silversmiths and jewellers.
+This weekly market event hosts the city’s silversmiths and jewellers.
 You can also browse bags, belts, candles, clothing, perfume, housewares, and ornaments.
-Handcrafts are a highlight, including wood carvings and aluminum sculptures.
+Handcrafts are a highlight, including wood carvings and aluminium sculptures.
 Street performers entertain, and food stalls feed the crowds.
 At dusk, the market glows with lights and lanterns.
 With vendor umbrellas in vivid colours, the market resembles a rainbow.

 Location – Chan Klan Road